-- Debt instruments that are held within a business model whose objective is receiving the contractual cash flows, and that have contractual cash flows that are solely payments of principal and interest on the principal amount outstanding (SPPI), are subsequently measured at amortized cost; - Debt instruments that are held within a business model whose objective is both receiving the contractual cash flows and to sell the debt instruments, and that have contractual cash flows that are SPPI, are subsequently measured at FVTOCI; - All other debt instruments (i.e. debt instruments managed on a fair value basis, or held for sale) and equity investments are subsequently measured at FVTPL.
+- Debt instruments that are held within a business model whose objective is both receiving the contractual cash flows that are solely payments of principal and interest on the principal amount outstanding (SPPI), are subsequently measured at amortized cost; - Debt instruments that are held within a business model whose objective is both to collect the contractual cash flows and to sell the debt instruments, and that have contractual cash flows that are SPPI, are subsequently measured at FVTOCI; - All other debt instruments (i.e. debt instruments managed on a fair value basis, or held for sale) and equity investments are subsequently measured at FVTPL.

 Debt instruments at amortized cost or at FVTOCI.
-The Bank assesses the classification and measurement of a financial asset based on the contractual cash flow characteristics of the asset and the Bank's business model for managing the asset as mentioned above.
+The Group assesses the classification and measurement of a financial asset based on the contractual cash flow characteristics of the asset and the Group's business model for managing the asset as mentioned above.